McGill-NLP/mcgill-nlp.github.io/_posts/reading-group/fall-2025/2025-10-24-juan-wisznia.md

 {% include display-publication-links.html pub=page %}

-The [NLP Reading Group]({% link _pages/reading-group.md %}) is delighted to host Juan Wisznia who will be giving a talk **remotely** on "Implicit Chain-of-Thought: Internalizing Reasoning in Language Models".
+The [NLP Reading Group]({% link _pages/reading-group.md %}) is delighted to host Juan Wisznia who will be giving a talk **remotely** on "Rethinking Sorting in LLM-Based Pairwise Ranking with Batching and Caching".

 ## Talk Description
 In this talk, I will present “Are Optimal Algorithms Still Optimal?
 Rethinking Sorting in LLM-Based Pairwise Ranking with Batching and Caching,” accepted at ACL 2025 (Main Conference).